 Because everybody loves a good list.
 And this list tastes really good.

-- Summer sausage.
-Salty, non-perishable (for a while) and versatile.
+Summer sausage— Salty, non-perishable (for a while), and high in protein.
 Eat it cold or toss it into your dinner.

 Nuts— You know the deal, protein and good fats.

 Energy bars— Cliff bars are my all-time favorite for quick calories.
 RX Bars are great for a protein boost.

 Oatmeal— Buy instant pouches or create your own by buying instant oats and adding your favorite toppings like condensed milk, cinnamon, nuts, and dried fruit!
 You can eat this warm or cold.
 My favorite option is the Kodiak Cake Protein Oats.

 Protein Pancakes—You can buy these prepackaged, but I encourage you to make your own!
 You just need a pancake mix of your choice (find a brand that calls to add just water, not eggs or oil), and a protein mix of your choice.
 Mix 3 parts pancake mix with 1 part protein powder and voila!
 (You’ll need a lightweight skillet to cook these.)